Defining Pipelines

 Defining Steps

-Steps are plain Ruby objects (POROs) with a simple interface.
+Steps are Ruby objects that inherit from Ductwork::Step with a simple interface.
 They must live under app/steps and implement an #execute instance method that takes no arguments.

 The initializer’s parameters depend on either: